lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 # Bootstrapping

-One may use `bootstrap` mode to install Sparrow on target host first:
+One may use `bootstrap` mode to install sparrow client on the remote host first:

     $ sparrowdo --host=192.168.0.0.1 --bootstrap

-Currently only CentOS platform is supported for bootstrap operation.
+Bootstrap is supported for all OCs from the list except Minoca OS.

+**CAVEAT**

+The bootstrap feature is still experimental and poorly tested, I urge you not to run bootstrap on production, valuable hosts.

 # Sparrowdo modules

-Sparrowdo modules are collection of sparrow tasks.
-They are very similar to sparrow task boxes, with some differences though:
+Sparrowdo modules are collections of sparrow tasks.

+They are very similar to the sparrow task boxes, with some differences though:

 * They are Perl6 modules.